UhmNatsu/UhmNatsu/README.md

 • i don't support racists,bullies, fake friends and all. you disgust me.

-ppl under 12 unless you been friends with me before i even started this Github
+ppl under 12,unless you been friends with me before i even started this Github.

 lookie here i seen ppl just ignoring new players but we could try to int with them to show how the game is? but iets try to int with them.